 - The taxpayer does not receive the return.

 - An unexpected event interrupts the posting service.

 HMRC will not accept any of the other reason or said reason with the lack of required information.
 You may be required to provide documentary evidence in support of your reason for the delay.

 In case you do not agree with the HMRC tax decisions, you can challenge it.
 If HMRC agrees upon your appeal, the penalty will be detached.

-BNW Accountants is approved fixed fee accountancy and taxation firm in London providing self-assessment tax return service and a lot more under its single sunshade.
+BNW Accountants is approved fixed fee accountancy and taxation firm in London providing self-assessment tax returns service and a lot more under its single sunshade.
 For an efficient business structuring please get in touch with us.